canomer/canomer/README.md

 - DPI + Adblocker capabilities
 - Anonymity capabilities with dynamic TOR proxy
 - User friendly GUI
-- No logs, no tracking, no compromise VPN
+- No logs, no tracking, no compromise
 ```

 </td>